Ground control network in Vostochny

 On June 18, 2015, Roskosmos announced that the ground station in Vostochny had began operations.
 However, the press-release specified that the first data from the International Space Station, ISS, had been received at the site a day earlier by a Mobile (hence temporary) Measurement Station, MIP, which had been deployed at the site by the RKS corporation.
 The test aimed to prepare for the launch of the Soyuz-2-1a rocket, the agency said.

 The temporary facility consisted of two mobile containers with equipment capable of transmitting telemetry to Vostochny via data-relay satellites.
 At the time, RKS corporation was still waiting for the completion of the permanent site and its wiring to the spaceport's power grid.

-Roskosmos also planned ground stations located downrange from Vostochny along the flight trajectories of various rockets.
-One such site was be located near the town of Tiksi in Bulunsk District, in the Yakut Republic.
+In addition to the main tracking site at the spaceport, Roskosmos also planned ground stations located downrange from Vostochny along flight trajectories of various rockets.
+One such site was to be located near the town of Tiksi in Bulunsk District, in the Yakut Republic.

 In addition, a Mobile Measurement Point, MIP, was placed on the Admiral Makarov icebreaker, which would be deployed in Japanese Sea 200 kilometers east of Vladivostok and 2,000 kilometers dowrange from Vostochny.